I am notoriously bad at reading things that other people have recommended, so I’m ridiculously proud of myself for actually reading this one.

 And, of course, life in the White House changed over the years.
 When West came in under FDR, Eleanor Roosevelt walked around D.C. on her own every day.
 Truman, living in Blair House while the White House was being restored, walked to and from his office unaccompanied until there was an assassination attempt and from then on, the president and his family were always followed by the Secret Service.

-It’s definitely not a tell-all kind of book, though.
+Upstairs at the White House is definitely not a tell-all kind of book, though.
 There’s not a whisper about any infidelity even with presidents who are notorious for it (JFK, I’m looking at you), and he generally paints all the presidents and first ladies in a pretty flattering light.
 The most negative comment he ever makes is about Lyndon B. Johnson and how harsh he is with Lady Bird.

 I read this in just a few days, and it reminded me how much I love American history and how I definitely want to read more.
 If you’re at all interested in U.S. History, this is almost certainly a book you’ll enjoy.